Movement Rx Warriors,

 In addition to going after your subtalar joint (which is part of your rearfoot – see video below), you need to be getting into the nitty gritty tissue of the lower leg such as the calf, your peroneals, anterior tibialis, and your hip flexor in order to be able to get the appropriate positions for squatting heavy objects and pounding the pavement with walking, running, or jumping around.

 If you are more of a hypermobile athlete and have pretty good fight club positioning (again, see video for explanation) and do not struggle with the external to internal rotation in your feet, but have a problem with depth, then work on the soft tissue surrounding the lower leg with a barbell, foam roller, and or lacrosse balls.

-My prescription for these techniques is a minimum of 2 minutes for the lacrosse ball mob of the calcaneus on talus, and 50 squats with the talus moving on a blocked calcaneus to the point you feel restriction and push a little further.
+My prescription for these techniques is a minimum of 2 minutes for the lacrosse ball mob of the calcaneus on talus, Followed by 50 squats with the talus moving on a blocked calcaneus to the point you feel restriction and push a little further.
 Do not let your feet externally rotate or shift away from pointing straight forward.